The library has gone fine-free!

 What if an item is lost or damaged?

-If an item is not returned or is returned in damaged condition, the borrower will be charged a replacement charge plus a processing fee to cover re-cataloging, processing, labels, barcodes, etc. The Library does not accept replacement items.
+If an item is not returned or is returned in damaged condition, the borrower will be charged the list price of the item.
+The Library does not accept replacement items.

 Renewing Materials and Placing Holds